uoregon-libraries/student-course-integrator/README.md

 # Start up the database server if you haven't already done so
 docker-compose up -d

-# Migrate the database
+# Migrate the database - this must happen at least once when you first start
+# the project, then again anytime a migration is added
 make dbmigrate

-# Populate the database
+# Populate the database - this must happen **only once**, otherwise any local
+# changes to courses or faculty will be destroyed.
 docker-compose exec db mysql -usci -psci -Dsci -e "source /tmp/seed.sql"

 # Run the SCI http listener